Phone Richmond Single Point of Access (SPA)

 Outside of these hours, phone 020 8770 5000 or follow the link here.

-For Young Carers and Designated Teacher for Children Looked After - please contact Rachel Cronin
+For Children Looked After - please contact Susie Lord

 SAFEGUARDING AND CHILD PROTECTION

-This page has been created to offer important information for parents/carers regarding issues surrounding Safeguarding & Child Protection.
+This page has been created to offer important information for parents/carers regarding issues surrounding Safeguarding and Child Protection.

 Information from other sources will be posted, alongside Collis Primary School’s own policies and procedures, to provide advice and resources to help parents/carers protect their children.

-Our Child Protection and Safeguarding policy can be found in the School Policies section on this website.
+Our Safeguarding and Child Protection Policy can be found in the School Policies section on this website.

-The school's safeguarding governors are Maurice Press and Helen Samuel.
+The school's safeguarding governors are Helen Samuel and Hannah Mackenzie.

 Reporting a Concern of Abuse or Neglect